MicrosoftDocs/architecture-center/docs/solution-ideas/articles/partitioning-in-event-hubs-and-kafka.md

 Another aspect of the partitioning strategy is the assignment policy.
 An event that arrives at a processing service goes to a partition.
 The assignment policy determines that partition.

-Each event stores its content in its value.
-Besides the value, each event also contains a key, as the following diagram shows:
+Each event stores its content in its *value*.
+Besides the value, each event also contains a *key*, as the following diagram shows:

 :::image type="complex" source="../media/pipeline-event-parts.png" alt-text="Architecture diagram showing the parts of an event.
 Each event, or message, consists of a key and a value.
 Together, multiple events form a stream." border="false":::
    At the center of the diagram are multiple pairs of boxes.
 A label below the boxes indicates that each pair represents a message.
 Each message contains a blue box labeled Key and a black box labeled Value.
 The messages are arranged horizontally.
 Arrows between messages that point from left to right indicate that the messages form a sequence.
 Above the messages is the label Stream.
 Brackets indicate that the sequence forms a stream.